 1. Raise Good Humans.

-I am going to start this off with most obvious one: Raising compassionate, healthy, well-rounded, confident and educated children.
+I am going to start this off with the most obvious one: Raising compassionate, healthy, well-rounded, confident, and educated children.

 We have the ability to plant that seed in our own children.

 2. Increasing your Intake of Plant Foods and Decreasing Processed Food/Meat/Dairy.